protocol/launchpad/ethguides/intro-ipfs-filecoin.md

 <Section name="1.
 Why were IPFS and Filecoin Created?">

 ## Properties of the Next Version of the Internet
-> _The Properties of the internet and it's technologies define our human rights_ Juan Benet 2022
+> _The Properties of the internet and its technologies define our human rights_ Juan Benet 2022

 Technologies like household automation have given women independence, and the internet has given mass accessibility to education, ideas, and collaboration on a global scale.